 Dastan turned and faced his uncle with a confident expression of victory.
 He took a moment to take in the confused and defeated face of Nizam before turning his back on him to follow his brothers down the stairs.
 'We'll see what he has to say now,' Dastan thought.

 The crowd was in shock.
 No one had moved to neither aid in the fight nor try to stop it due to who the battle was with.
-The bond of family was well known within the ranks of the army as well as the nation, so no one was mentally prepared for such treachery, between family.
+The bond of family was well known within the ranks of the army as well as the Nation, so no one was mentally prepared for such treachery, between the Royal Family.

 Dastan leaped down and stood over his fallen uncle shaking his head at the last failed attempt of a desperate man.
 He bent down, placing his hand and weight down on Nizam's chest so he could barely take breath.
 "You had what every man could ever dream of, love, respect, and family.
 But that wasn't enough for you, was it?"
 Dastan spat on the ground, though for Nizam, it felt as if his face that was spat upon.